Tobias Halland Johannessen: Career

 In one of his first races of 2024, Johannessen was close to winning the Classic Var, but mistook a metal gantry close the finish for the actual finish.
 This led to Lenny Martinez overtaking him a few metres before the finish line, thus snatching the victory.
 In the run-up to Tour des Alpes-Maritimes, Johannessen was regarded by some as a contender to winning the General Classification.
 He finished 4th on the first stage, but crashed on the second stage and fractured his collarbone.
 Johannessen returned to racing in the Volta a Catalunya, two months later.

-He rode in the 2025 Tour de France, finishing in the top ten overall.
+He rode in the 2025 Tour de France, finishing in sixth place overall.
+On 13 September 2026, he won the 21st stage of the 2026 Vuelta a España for his first Grand Tour stage win.